Q: How does Solar PV work?

 Q. What is meant by the efficiency of solar panels?

-A. The roof mounting is generally costs less because I don’t have to build a structure to mount the panels on.
-However, a pole mount or ground mount will usually produce more because it can be located in a location with less shade and at the perfect Azimuth for the best production.
+A. A Roof Mount Array generally costs less because we don’t have to build a structure to mount the panels on.
+However, a Pole Mount or Ground Mount Array will usually produce more energy because the Array can be located in a location with less shade and at the perfect Azimuth for the best production.
 So eventually the pole or ground mount will become more cost effective after it is paid for itself.

 Q. What about snow on your panels?